 - Achievement of student body diversity objectives (The Department defines broadly its student body diversity objectives.
 See the Accountancy Diversity Scholarship section of this website for more details.)

 Graduate AssistantshipsThe Department awards graduate assistantships to meritorious students in the MAS program.
-These assistantships, in exchange for 10 hours of work per week, provide a stipend and a partial tuition waiver.
+These assistantships, in exchange for 10 or 13 hours of work per week, provide a stipend and a partial tuition waiver.
 Applicants whose native language is not English and who wish to be considered for a department assistantship must obtain a TOEFL Speak score of 26 or better or an IELTS Speak score of 8 or better.
 Assistantship decisions are based on academic performance in Accountancy and other university courses as well as leadership qualities.
 Initial appointments are for the Fall semester only.
 A Fall semester appointment does not guarantee a Spring semester appointment.
 Appointments for the Spring semester are based on the same criteria as the initial appointments plus performance as an assistant in the Fall semester, availability of assistantship positions, and, in some cases, familiarity with or specialized training for a specific course.
 There are roughly one-third fewer assistantship positions in the Spring semester.

 The Department of Accountancy is one of the world’s leading institutions of accountancy education.
 The Department seeks students who individually and collectively are among the most capable in the nation and who offer substantial promise for success in graduate studies and in the practice of accountancy.
 The Department seeks a mix of students with varying backgrounds and experiences.
 We seek to achieve a student class diversity that has the potential to enrich everyone’s education and thus make the accountancy student class greater than the sum of its parts.